 The main thing to note is that no recommendations are ever made.
 You should only receive helpful information about your options for you to investigate further yourself.

 Let’s look at an example – getting help understanding your retirement options.
-Here are a couple of places that can give you advice:

 Many financial service companies and government backed initiatives also offer different kinds of guidance.